cividi/whitepaper/README.md

 The data exchange capabilities of projects previously developed by the team are based on standards for metadata exchange such as the [Data Package](http://frictionlessdata.io/specs/data-package/).
 We are involved in [contributing back](https://frictionlessdata.io/articles/oleg-lavrovsky/) to these open standards communities.
 For more details of the above, see the [Frictionless Data Field Guide](https://frictionlessdata.io/field-guide/) and the [Spatial Data Package investigation](https://research.okfn.org/spatial-data-package-investigation/).
 In addition to this and other examples [at frictionlessdata.io](https://frictionlessdata.io/docs/publish-geo/), visit [datahub.io/loleg](https://datahub.io/loleg/ttn-twist2018-dataset), [schoolofdata-ch](https://github.com/search?q=topic%3Adatapackage+org%3Aschoolofdata-ch&type=Repositories) and [smartuse.ch](https://smartuse.ch) for Data Packages that we have published.

-### Data flows 🚰
+### Data flows

 Data processing starts simple.
 Many data projects begin with a download or scraper, collecting data from government publications and other sites.
 The fetched data is then processed and combined, and eventually saved to disk (so that people can download the raw data without hassle), loaded to a relational database (so that analysts can do in-depths queries of the data) and pushed to a key-store value (search engine) which serves applications.

 The building blocks that we can use to accomplish this at scale are called _DataFlows_, based on the [Data Package Pipelines](https://github.com/frictionlessdata/datapackage-pipelines) from Open Knowledge.
 These frameworks allow us to write data processing recipes consisting of a set of configurable steps.
-Most of the pipelines use of a set of common building-blocks, and some custom processors - mainly custom scrapers for exotic sources.
+Most of the pipelines use a set of common building-blocks, and some custom processors - mainly custom scrapers for exotic sources.

 While we prefer open source environments like Python and open standards like CSV for data aggregation, it is important to us that the sources of data can be as diverse as the tools that we connect to our process.
 We therefore group these on a project-by-project basis into _Factories_.
 The factory is a core service responsible for running the flows for datasets that are frequently updated and maintained.
 We are basing this on the factory project at [DataHub](https://datahub.io) that uses Datapackage Pipelines, a framework for declarative stream-processing of tabular data, and DataFlows to run the flows through pipelines to process the datasets.
 We see this as a basic building block for next generation open data platforms.